Cyriaque Lamar

 “Yaa,” ogled Tippi.

-“I’m hearing a cicada brood.
-Goodness, humanity did a number on the ecosystem.
-The first day of spring used to be colder; sometimes, it snowed.”
+“I’m hearing a cicada brood,” said Achilles.
+“Goodness, they did a number on the ecosystem.
+The first days of spring used to be colder.
+Sometimes, it snowed.”

 Future, New Jersey - section break

-For lunch, Xoz picked hard, green gooseberries.
+For lunch, Xoz picked hard green gooseberries.

 “Yes,” said Lina-2.